 What is Premature Ovarian Failure?

-Premature Ovarian Failure, also known as Primary Ovarian Insufficiency (POI) is a rare condition in which the ovaries of the female stop functioning, i.e. stop producing egg Pre-Menopause.
+Premature Ovarian Failure, also known as Primary Ovarian Insufficiency (POI) is a rare condition in which the ovaries of the female stop functioning, i.e. stop producing eggs Pre-Menopause.
 In this case, the ovaries of the female fail to produce normal amounts of estrogen and release eggs on time.

-Premature Ovarian Failure is often confused as a Premature Menopause but their conditions are not the same, in this case, it is possible for a female to get pregnant.
+Premature Ovarian Failure is often confused with a Premature Menopause but their conditions are not the same, in this case, it is possible for a female to get pregnant.
 This disease can exist from the onset of puberty or even from birth in which the girl never startsthe menstruation cycle.